| Next || Previous || Top |

 number --A positive number designates the phase assemblage and its composition.
 A range of numbers may also be given in the form m-n , where m and n are positive integers, m is less than n , and the two numbers are separated by a hyphen without intervening spaces.
 Default is 1.

 phase name --Name of a phase.
 The phase must be defined with PHASES input, either in the database file or in the current or previous simulations of the run.
 The name must be spelled identically to the name used in PHASES input (except for case).

-saturation index --Target saturation index for the pure phase in the aqueous phase (Line 1a); for gases, this number is the log of the partial pressure (Line 1b).
+saturation index --Target saturation index for the pure phase in the aqueous phase (Line 1a); for gases, this number is the log of the partial pressure [which is not equal to fugacity for Peng-Robinson gases, P = fugacity / (phi * 1 atm)] (Line 1b).
 The target saturation index (or log partial pressure) may not be attained if the amount of the phase in the assemblage is insufficient.
 Default is 0.0.

 alternative formula --Chemical formula that is added (or removed) to attain the target saturation index (or log partial pressure).
 By default, the mineral defined by phase name dissolves or precipitates to attain the target saturation index.
 If alternative formula is entered, phase name does not react; the stoichiometry of alternative formula is added or removed from the aqueous phase to attain the target saturation index for phase name.
 Alternative formula must be a legitimate chemical formula composed of elements defined to the program.
 Line 1c indicates that the stoichiometry given by alternative formula , KAlSi 3 O 8 (potassium feldspar), will be added or removed from the aqueous phase until gibbsite equilibrium is attained.
 Alternative formula and alternative phase are mutually exclusive fields.